HomeBlog › Free Pregnancy App

 Phone showing pregnancy week tracker beside tea, notebook, and a small baby onesie

-3. What to Expect -- popular articles and week-by-week content
+3. What to Expect — popular articles, community, and weekly content.

-A free pregnancy app is a mobile app that provides core pregnancy tracking and education features at no cost, usually supported by optional paid upgrades.
-It typically includes week-by-week updates, a due date calculator, and basic logs for symptoms, weight, or appointments.
-“Free” does not guarantee ad-free, unlimited features, or personalized medical guidance.
+Definition: A free pregnancy app is a mobile app that provides core pregnancy tracking and educational features at no cost, usually supported by ads, optional subscriptions, or paid upgrades.

 Top Pick